br-mat/Wifi-temp-hum-sensor/README.md

 ```
 @reboot /path/file.sh
 ```
 This file will then be executed at every reboot.
-It is possible to execute files in specific intervalls, look up additional [information](https://pimylifeup.com/cron-jobs-and-crontab/) to cron.
+It is possible to execute files in specific intervals, look up additional [information](https://pimylifeup.com/cron-jobs-and-crontab/) to cron.
 <br>

 ### Grafana